-As expected, the safety data in the subset of 56 patients with PDGFRA D842V-mutated GIST in study BLU-285-1101 showed consistent results to the overall study population in the safety analysis based on data from the 9 March 2020 DCO date: 100% experienced AEs, 80% (45/56) ≥Grade 3 AEs, 57% (32/56) SAEs and 21% (12/56) AEs that lead to permanent treatment discontinuation.
+As expected, the safety data in the subset of 56 patients with PDGFRA D842V-mutated GIST in study BLU-285-1101 showed consistent results to the overall study population in the safety analysis based on data from the 09 March 2020 DCO date: 100% experienced AEs, 80% (45/56) ≥Grade 3 AEs, 57% (32/56) SAEs and 21% (12/56) AEs that lead to permanent treatment discontinuation.
 Only 11 of the 56 patients with PDGFRA D842V-mutant GIST received first-line avapritinib in study BLU-285-1101 and long-term safety data are limited, which is an important uncertainty for patients treated in first-line due to longer exposure to the drug.

-7.2 Rationale
+7.2.
+Rationale

 Avapritinib is approved in the US for the treatment of adults with unresectable or metastatic GIST harbouring a PDGFRA exon 18 mutation, including PDGFRA D842V mutations.
 On 24 September 2020, the European Commission granted a CMA for avapritinib as monotherapy for GIST harbouring the PDGFRA D842V mutation.
+The approval status of avapritinib in different regions and indications is provided in Annex 4.

 To address the Specific Obligation of the CMA in Europe and to provide further evidence of the positive benefit-risk profile of first-line treatment with avapritinib in patients with metastatic and unresectable GIST harbouring mutations in PDGFRA D842V, this non-interventional post-authorisation safety study (PASS) aims to collect long-term safety and efficacy data in the first-line population.

-Data from at least 50 patients with PDGFRA D842V-mutated GIST on first-line avapritinib treatment will be evaluated from sites in the US and selected countries across Europe.
-Data will be analysed from at least 24 treatment-naïve patients who will be newly enrolled into this study, and from approximately 26 patients who meet the inclusion criteria and already received first-line avapritinib while being enrolled in study BLU-285-1101 or an avapritinib CUP or EAP.

-Data will be collected prospectively from patients' medical records or will be already available and transferred to the analysis database where applicable.
-Patients will be evaluated for AEs and efficacy outcomes (i.e. survival and tumour response) for a follow-up period of at least 24 months.
-These data will provide important information on the safety and efficacy of avapritinib in this very rare patient population.
+Data from at least 50 patients with PDGFRA D842V-mutated GIST who receive avapritinib in the first-line or following \leq 4 months of imatinib treatment will be evaluated from sites worldwide.
+Real-world biomarker testing practices and treatment landscape for metastatic or unresectable GIST patients suggest a significant percentage of patients do not receive complete biomarker testing for KIT and PDGFRA prior to first-line treatment initiation.
+Given this, the inclusion criteria of this study also allows for enrolment of patients with PDGFRA D842V-mutated GIST who were treated with standard of care imatinib for \leq 4 months prior to initiation of avapritinib.
+Patients will be evaluated for AEs and efficacy outcomes (i.e. survival and tumour response).
+This data will provide important information on the safety and efficacy of avapritinib in this ultra-rare patient population.

-8 RESEARCH QUESTION AND OBJECTIVES
+8. RESEARCH QUESTION AND OBJECTIVES